OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 To discover older version we can use the `Way back machine` to help find older endpoints.
 Tools like TomNomNom's [WayBackUrls](https://github.com/tomnomnom/waybackurls) that fetches all the URLs that the Wayback Machine knows about for a domain can be helpfull.

-### The Client Side Application
+### The Client-Side Application

 An excellent source of API and other information is the HTML and JavaScript that the server sends to the client.
 Sometimes, the client application leaks sensitive information including APIs and secrets.

 There are a variety of tools that we can use to help us extract sensitive information from JavaScript transmitted to the browser.
-These tools typically are based on one of two approachs, Regex or AbstractSyntaxTrees (AST).
-And then there are generalized tools that help us organizer or manage JS files for investigation by AST and Regex tools.
+These tools typically are based on one of two approachs, Regular Expression or AbstractSyntaxTrees (AST).
+And then there are generalized tools that help us organizer or manage JS files for investigation by AST and Regular Expression tools.

 Rexex is more straightforward by searching JS or HTML content for known patterns.
-However, this approach can miss content not explicitly identified in the regex.
+However, this approach can miss content not explicitly identified in the Regular Expression.
 Given the structure of some JS this approach can miss a lot.
 ASTs on the other hand are tree-like structures that represent the syntax of source code.
 Each node in the tree corresponds to a part of the code.
 For JavaScript, an AST breaks the code into basic components, allowing tools and compilers to understand and modify the code easily.

 #### General Tools

 1. [Uproot](https://github.com/0xDexter0us/uproot-JS).
 A BurpSuite plugin that saves any encountered JS files to disk.
-This helps extract the files for any analysis by command line tools.
+This helps extract the files for any analysis by command-line tools.
 2. [OpenAPI Support](https://www.zaproxy.org/docs/desktop/addons/openapi-support/).
 This ZAP add-on allows you to spider and import OpenAPI (Swagger) definitions, versions 1.2, 2.0, and 3.0.
 3. [OpenAPI Parser](https://github.com/aress31/openapi-parser).
 A BurpSuite plugin that parses OpenAPI documents into Burp Suite for automating OpenAPI-based APIs security assessments.

-#### Regex Tools
+#### Regular Expression Tools

 1. [JSParser](https://github.com/nahamsec/JSParser).
 A python 2.7 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
 2. [JSMiner](https://github.com/PortSwigger/js-miner).
 A BurpSuite plugin tries to find interesting stuff inside static files; mainly JavaScript and JSON files.
 This tool scans "passively" while crawling the application.